betweentwomidnights/gary-backend-combined/README.md

 terry spins up on port 8002, but you only need your m4l device to continue talking to port 8000 (inside commentedout.js of https://github.com/betweentwomidnights/gary4live)

+# you will prolly need ~6gb of gpu ram to use terry locally.

 ## how to spin up the new docker-compose.yml

 1. install wsl and docker-desktop